 The resistance system consists of an internal magnetic brake attached to the tension knob through a steel cable.
-Therefore, turning the knob clockwise, the magnetic brake moves closer to the flywheel and increases the pedaling difficulty.
+Therefore, by turning the knob clockwise, the magnetic brake moves closer to the flywheel, increasing the pedaling difficulty.

 The bike offers eight levels of resistance.
 The lowest one is very light and great for rehab training.
 Conversely, the 8th level of resistance provides a bit of extra tension, simulating a hill climb.
 However, the maximum resistance isn’t extreme due to the light flywheel.

-Finally, the bike comes equipped with a durable crankset featuring steel arms and weighted pedals.
+Finally, the bike has a durable crankset featuring steel arms and weighted pedals.
 Each pedal has a non-slip surface and an adjustable strap.

-Since the XTERRA Fitness SB120 is a pretty basic bike, its fitness monitor does not offer many features.
+Since the XTERRA Fitness SB120 is a basic bike, its fitness monitor does not offer many features.
 Instead, it’s a simple monitor that tracks time, speed, distance, calories, and pulse.
-It also has an odometer function.
-Its LCD has significant digits but without a backlight.
+In addition, it also has an odometer function, and its LCD has significant digits but without a backlight.

 The speed and distance are in MPH and miles; there is no option to change them to metric units.
 The pulse reading function also requires you to hold on to the integrated pulse sensors.
-Unfortunately, the monitor is not compatible with any wireless HR chest strap or armband pulse transmitters.
+Unfortunately, the monitor is incompatible with wireless HR chest straps or armband pulse transmitters.